Mohamed-abdalazez/Docker/README.md

        command: npm run start
      ```
      - Nodemon is installed in node modules, although we are running the container from the production compose file and not from the development compose file.

+       - Make a simple check to verify the environment.